marciof/Eon/specification/specification.md

 ## Function ##

-A function is a sequence composed of a function followed by zero or more values, the arguments.
+A function is an immutable sequence composed of a function followed by zero or more values, the arguments.
 It extends the *List* prototype.

 Calling a function creates a new scope, prototypically inherited from the previous scope, composed of closure variables and deferred argument key/value pairs, and then evaluates it in this new scope returning the result.